Call us today

 If you have a child support, custody and parenting time, post-divorce, or spousal maintenance motion, the process you can expect is very similar to any family law case.
 We will use a combination of tactics to gather information about the case and then use that information to build a strategy for achieving a resolution that will meet your needs.

-A motion will not require the work, time, and complexity of a case such as a divorce as there are fewer issues present; this means your case will be a more streamlined process that takes less time.
-With Atticus Family Law, the focus will be on the particular issues of the motion, the facts and circumstances that direct our goals, and development of the case towards a satisfactory conclusion.
+A motion will not require the work, time, and complexity of a case such as a divorce, as there are fewer issues present; this means your case will be a more streamlined process that takes less time.
+With Atticus Family Law, the focus will be on the particular issues of the motion, the facts and circumstances that direct our goals, and the development of the case towards a satisfactory conclusion.

 There are many situations that can lead to a request to modify a court order or decree, but they all require that you show sufficient evidence that the change is needed.
 Proving this point can be difficult and requires in-depth knowledge of family law proceedings.
 Courts tend to assume the original agreement should remain in place unless compelling evidence shows otherwise.
 In addition, there may be strict time limits and deadlines for requesting a modification once your circumstances have changed.

 We bear in mind that no 2 family law cases are the same, just as no 2 clients are the same.
-In Atticus Family Law’s experience, each case has been unique with its particular details and we are well versed in crafting custody strategies for the needs of our clients.
-We use our years of family law experience to tailor our approach and strategy to the facts of each case so that our clients get the service and the results they deserve in their contested motion hearing or other legal procedure.
+In Atticus Family Law’s experience, each case has been unique with its particular details and we are well-versed in crafting custody strategies for the needs of our clients.
+We use our years of family law experience to tailor our approach and strategy to the facts of each case so that our clients get the service and the results they deserve in their contested motion hearings or other legal procedure.
 We will work on your behalf so you can continue with your life as normally as possible.

 Five years ago, Wendy* came to the firm with a very particular set of facts.
 1.5 years ago, she had been divorced with a daughter.
 When getting divorced she felt sorry and charitable towards her soon to be ex-husband.
 She knew his character and track record of dishonesty and yet she was too generous and had undue faith in his regard for the father-child relationship.